Family Tax Planning

 Paying wages to your spouse/civil partner and children through your business

 Your spouse/civil partner may not have any income at all, and almost certainly your children don’t.
-This means their personal allowance is being wasted every year.
-Even children are entitled to a personal allowance.
+This means their personal allowance is going every year.
+Even children hold entitlement to a personal allowance.
+With this situation how does tax planning come into existence?

-If the amount up the level at which national insurance becomes payable of £8,424 in 2018/19 was paid to them as wage, they would pay no tax on it and your business profits could be reduced.
+If the amount up the level at which national insurance becomes payable of £8,424 in 2018/19 was remunerating them as wage, they would pay no tax on it and your business profits can reduce.

 Please note that children under the minimum school leaving age can only work a limited number of hours per week and local by-laws may restrict them further